-In this respect, internal regulations specify that should a situation arise where there appears to be a conflict of interest between corporate and direct or indirect personal interests, or the interests of the shareholder or group of shareholders he/she represents, or which may be perceived as such, the Board member concerned must:
+In this respect, the internal regulations specify that should a situation arise where there appears to be a conflict of interest between corporate and direct or indirect personal interests, or the interests of the shareholder or group of shareholders he/she represents, the Board member concerned must:

-- Inform the Board of this conflict of interest as soon as he/she becomes aware of it: - Take all appropriate action in relation to exercising his/her term of office.

-Depending on the case, he/she therefore shall:

-- Abstain from voting on the relevant deliberation; - Refrain from attending Board meetings during the period he/she is in a position of conflict of interest; - Resign from his/her duties as a member of the Board.
+- Inform the Board of this conflict of interest as soon as he/she becomes aware of it; - Take all appropriate action in relation to exercising his/her term of office.
+Depending on the case, he/she therefore shall: - Abstain from voting on the relevant deliberation; - Refrain from attending Board meetings during the period he/she is in a position of conflict of interest; - Resign from his/her duties as a member of the Board.